 By using Hadoop on Amazon EMR, you have the flexibility to launch your clusters in any number of Availability Zones in any AWS region.
 A potential problem or threat in one region or zone can be easily circumvented by launching a cluster in another zone in minutes.

 Capacity planning prior to deploying a Hadoop environment can often result in expensive idle resources or resource limitations.
-With Amazon EMR, you can create clusters with the required capacity within minutes and use Auto Scaling to dynamically scale out and scale in nodes.
+With Amazon EMR, you can create clusters with the required capacity within minutes and use EMR Managed Scaling to dynamically scale out and scale in nodes.